 David Brewerton (Financial Journalist of the Year)

 Love her or loath her, there’s no escaping the Iron Lady’s iconic status as the architect of modern Britain.
 Rich or poor?
 Remain or Leave?
 This is still a divided nation.
-Indeed, it was during the last months of her premiership that the long march to Brexit began.
+In fact, it was during the last months of her premiership that the long march to Brexit began.

-Yet even so, as Orwell’s biographer, D J Taylor, has pointed out
+Yet as Orwell’s biographer, D J Taylor, has pointed out

 Disrespectful?
 Perhaps.
 But despite a generous coat of irreverent humour, this isn’t an exercise in malice.
 On the contrary, as Richard T Kelly recently observed

 …all fiction begins in empathy, and a politician is a complex human creature, just like you and me.